 Loading Registers is similar to loading Programs.
-Press the REGISTER Key instead of the PROGRAM Key.
-This will bring up a similar screen (Fig. 4-2) The only differences are the use of the word "Register" instead of "Program" and the addition of two soft buttons for labeling.
-Note also that the last two Registers are unnamed and greyed out on the display, indicating that they're empty.
+Press the REGISTER key instead of the PROGRAM key.
+This will bring up a similar screen (Fig. 4-2).
+The only differences are the use of the word "Register" instead of "Program" and the addition of two soft buttons for labeling.
 Any selection that is greyed out, on any screen, is unavailable.
 Programs and Registers can be unavailable if they are empty or if they are designed for sample rates and configurations that are not currently selected.

+Shortcut:

-Shortcut: You can instantly load any Program or Register in the current Bank by pressing the corresponding key on the Numeric Keypad.
+You can instantly load any Program or Register in the current Bank by pressing the corresponding key on the Numeric Keypad.